 Ms Jane McAloon

-Ms Jane McAloon is National Chair of the Defence Reserves Support Council, reporting to the Minister for Defence Personnel on issues relevant to Reservist service.
-She is a Non-executive Director of listed company Healthscope with private hospital and international pathology operations, integrated energy company Energy Australia, and listed sciences company Cogstate.
-She is also a Director on Bravery Trust, a charity providing urgent financial assistance to Australian Defence Personnel who have suffered injury serving Australia.
-She is a special adviser with corporate advisory firm Gresham Partners and a Member of the Monash University Industry Council of Advisers.
-She was recently a Member of the Referendum Council on Constitutional Recognition for Aboriginal and Torres Strait Islander Peoples and her past directorships include the Australian War Memorial Council and the Corporations and Markets Advisory Committee.
+She is a Non-executive Director of Healthscope, Viva Energy, Energy Australia and Cogstate.
+She is the National Chair of the Defence Reserves Support Council, reporting to the Minister for Defence Personnel on issues relevant to Reservist service.
+She is a Director on defence veterans charity Bravery Trust, the Civil Aviation Safety Authority and a senior adviser with corporate advisory firms Gresham Partners and Brunswick.
+Jane is Chair of the Monash University Foundation and a Member of the Monash University Industry Council of Advisers.
+She was a Member of the Referendum Council on Constitutional Recognition for Aboriginal and Torres Strait Islander Peoples and her past directorships include the Australian War Memorial Council and the Corporations and Markets Advisory Committee.

 During her executive career, Jane was at BHP Billiton for 9 years as Group Company Secretary, and on the Group Management Committee as President Governance.
 During her time she worked on key strategic issues including the South32 demerger and other corporate transactions.
 She was accountable for advice to the Chairman and Board on governance and other market and regulatory matters impacting the company in the UK, US, South Africa and Australia.
 In 2012 in the United Kingdom she was recognised by her peers as FTSE100 Company Secretary of the year.
 Prior to BHP, Jane was a Group Executive at AGL and worked on the development of the integrated generation and retail energy business strategy and the demerger of AGL.